A-Thiyagarajan/Implementaion-of-AND-gate-using-NOR-gate/README.md

 To design a AND gate using NOR gate and verify its truth table in Quartus using Verilog programming.

 ## Equipments Required:
-Hardware – PCs, Cyclone II , USB flasher Software – Quartus prime Theory Adders are digital circuits that carry out addition of numbers.
+Hardware – PCs, Cyclone II , USB flasher Software.
 ## Theory
 ### AND GATE:
 AND gate The AND gate is an electronic circuit that gives a high output (1) only if all its inputs are high.
 A dot (.) is used to show the AND operation i.e. A.B or can be written as AB